Lord Williams's School

-Lord Williams's School is a co-educational secondary school with academy status in Thame, Oxfordshire, England.
-The school takes children from the age of 11 through to the age of 18.
-The school has approximately 2,200 pupils.
+Lord Williams's School is a co-educational comprehensive secondary school with academy status in Thame, Oxfordshire, England.
+The school educates pupils from the age of 11 through to the age of 18.
+The school has approximately 2,200 students.

 In September 2001 the Department for Education and Skills (DfES) designated the school as a specialist Sports College.

 Neil Dimbleby has been headteacher of the school since September 2024 after taking over from Jon Ryder.